YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

   Since after dealing damage, there is an interval (this may change in the future, but approximately 1 second) at which entities cannot take repeated damage, delaying the suffocation check by less than 1 second is almost unnoticeable.<br>
   <br>
   For example:
-    * If this value is set to `10`, entities will check whether they are being suffocated every ½ second.<br>
+    * If this value is set to `10`, entities will check whether they are being suffocated every ½ second.
     * If a value &leq; `0` is given, it will default to the same as Paper.

     <table>